-These Iced Vanilla Almond Flour Cookies pair perfectly with a cup of tea or a mug of your favorite coffee.
+These Keto Vanilla Cookies pair perfectly with a cup of tea or a mug of your favorite coffee.
 They are buttery and crisp with the sweetness of vanilla in every bite.

 One of my favorite things to do is bake.
 I find it relaxing and enjoyable.
 As I type this I have a perfectly clean kitchen downstairs (which doesn’t happen too often) and I’m dying to go mess it up.
 A sink free of dishes is just begging for the next baking project to start.